Devansh-Singh-Parmar/AdBlocker/CONTRIBUTING.md

 Improvements to documentation are always welcome.
 If you spot a mistake or want to enhance our documentation, please submit a PR with your changes.

 ## 💬 Discussions

 If you have ideas, questions, or want to discuss anything related to the extension, feel free to start or join discussions in our [GitHub Discussions](https://github.com/Devansh-Singh-Parmar/AdBlocker/discussions) section.

-## 🧐 Code of Conduct

-Please note that we have a [Code of Conduct](CODE_OF_CONDUCT.md) that all contributors and community members are expected to follow.
-Please be respectful and considerate when interacting with others in this project.

-## 🎉 Thank You!

-We appreciate your interest in contributing to AdBlocker.
-Your contributions help make this project better for everyone.
-Let's build something great together! 🚀

-If you have ideas, questions, or want to discuss anything related to the extension, feel free to start or join discussions in our [GitHub Discussions](https://github.com/Devansh-Singh-Parmar/AdBlocker/discussions) section.